Assisted Living in Fresno

 Medicare does not pay for long-term care (Assisted Living or Memory Care) in Fresno.
 Medicare does, however, pay for those in hospital or nursing homes for stays usually up to 90 days.

-You can learn more by going to Medicare or Medicaid for more information.
+You can learn more by going to Medicare.gov or Medicaid.gov for more information.

 Low Income Housing